CDAGaming/CraftPresence-Mirror/README.md

 * `&IGN&` - The non-world player info message.
     * See `Status Messages::Player Outer Info` for sub-placeholders.
 * `&MODS&` - The message to display with your mod count.
-    * See `Status Messages::Mods` for sub-placeholders.
+    * See `Status Messages::Mods Placeholder` for sub-placeholders.

 ___